RS Runtime Security Observability + Control

 Control runtime execution with process-based include/exclude patterns and context filters.

-• Binary and command pattern controls
+• Binary, argv, and command-pattern controls

 Network Monitoring Control